Minneapolis Streetcar System: Nicollet Avenue/Central Avenue Line

 This line would run along Nicollet Avenue, Nicollet Mall and Central Avenue NE (Minnesota State Highway 65) from 46th Street South through Downtown Minneapolis (connecting to the Metro Blue and Green lines at Nicollet Mall Station) to the Columbia Heights Transit Center in Columbia Heights, Minnesota.
 The line would cross the Mississippi River via the Third Avenue Bridge.
 There is an at-grade railroad crossing at 36th Avenue NE that would have to be altered to ensure steady traffic flow for the streetcars.
 Other than the railroad crossing, there are no major construction or engineering issues along the corridor.

 The total length of the line would be 9.6 mi.
 The cost of track for the line would be approximately $185 million.
 Ridership estimates for the line are around 14,500 to 17,500 weekday riders.
 Compared to the 30,500 riders per weekday on the 12.3 mile Blue Line from Target Field in Downtown Minneapolis to Mall of America.
 Travel time from the I-35W & 46th St. Bus Rapid Transit (BRT) Station to the Columbia Heights Transit Center would be approximately 35 minutes.

 The route follows the northern leg of TCRT's Bloomington–Columbia Heights line and southern leg of TCRT's Nicollet–Northwest line.

 Midtown Greenway/Lake Street Line

-This line would run along Lake Street between St. Louis Park & Hiawatha Avenue, connecting the future proposed Green Line extension, Metro Blue Line and several major housing sites together.
+This line would run along Lake Street between St. Louis Park & Hiawatha Avenue, connecting the future proposed Metro Green Line Extension, Metro Blue Line and several major housing sites together.

 Although TCRT streetcars never ran along the rail corridor that is now the Midtown Greenway, the Minneapolis leg of the Selby-Lake line ran one block south on Lake Street.